-This post is written by my Director of All Things Wonderful, Irene Hill:
+This post is written by Irene Hill:

-Four months ago, when Maria and I started this project of love, I carefully interviewed each of my nieces and nephews to find out what would make them love their rooms the most.
+In the Spring of 2014, when Maria and I started this project of love, I carefully interviewed each of my nieces and nephews to find out what would make them love their rooms the most.
 I found out what they were interested in and spent hours shopping and scouring the internet to get all the little pieces exactly right.
 At the end of the day I wanted to see wonder and awe in each set of eyes and was over the moon that we managed to do just that!

 The first step was an invasion of local painters who came to paint each of the bedrooms (including Aimee's) and two bathrooms the fresh and perfect colours Maria had chosen.
 Benjamin Moore sponsored all the paint!
 Thank you so much!